Updated: Feb 03, 2023

-Many colleges and universities offer activities that include food.
+Many colleges and universities offer activities that include free food.
 You can save a little money on food costs by attending activities with refreshments.
 Clubs and activities can also provide you with access to fun things to do and interesting people to befriend.
 Attending can save you money on entertainment costs and help you begin to build a support system at college.

 If you want to earn a little money while attending college, look for an on-campus job.
-Most of these jobs limit students to between 15 and 25 hours a week to allow for an acceptable balance between work, life and school.
+Most of these jobs limit students to between 15 and 25 hours a week to allow for an acceptable balance between work, life, and school.
 Not only that, but an on-campus job can save you money in terms of gas and time spent on a commute and might also come with extra perks.
 Working in the cafeteria could mean a free meal at the end of your shift, while a job in an academic department might mean internship hours.

 If you live off-campus and commute in, the cost of driving a car every day can add up.
 You might even be required to pay for a parking pass.
 Look for carpooling options to share the cost of gas and parking with three or four other students, reducing how much you pay.
 Also, consider public transportation.
-If you live in an area where you can save by using public transit to get to campus, you could save a lot of money over the course of four years.
+If you live in an area where you can take public transit to get to campus, you could save a lot of money over the course of four years.

 You don't have to spend a lot of money for a great college experience.
 A little ingenuity can go a long way.